Our Continuing Education program imposes a minimum number of Continuing Education hours for each cycle. A cycle runs for two years.

 Continuing Education requirements for Approved Persons subject to the Investment Dealer and Partially Consolidated Rule (IDPC Rule) are set out in Rule 2700 of IDPC.

-You can take Professional Development and Compliance courses from a variety of sources, including courses directly offered by your member firm.
-Continuing Education can include virtual and in-person courses, seminars, programs and presentations.
+Individuals can take Professional Development and Compliance courses from a variety of sources, including courses directly offered by their dealer and courses accredited by us.